A 2-day introduction to the basic toolkit of the Integral City model.

 What is truly amazing about Marilyn’s books and courses is that they serve as guides for the real-world heroes dealing with the real-world issues, while offering a direct connection to the timeless dimension of ever-present Wisdom and Wholeness.Lev Gordon, Cofounder of Living Cities Movement, Russia

 Marilyn Hamilton is the author/innovator of the paradigm-shifting frameworks, research and impact designs of Integral City website, blogs, courses and books (Integral City: Evolutionary Intelligences for the Human Hive; Integral City Inquiry & Action: Designing Impact for the Human Hive; and Integral City 3.7: Reframing Complex Challenges for Gaia’s Human Hives).
-Marilyn Hamilton, Founder of Integral City Meshworks, will be joined by co-facilitator Beth Sanders.
+Marilyn Hamilton, Founder of Integral City Meshworks, lives in Findhorn The Park, Scotland. www.integralcity.com

 Beth Sanders MCP, RPP, MCIP

-lives in Edmonton, AB, Canada.
-She is a Civic Meshworker and City Planner.
-Beth is president of POPULUS Community Planning Inc., where she works as a registered professional planner across Canada with citizens, civic governments, business and community organizations striving to create the conditions for cities to serve citizens well – and citizens to serve cities well.
+Beth is a Civic Meshworker and City Planner.
+President of POPULUS Community Planning Inc., she works as a registered professional planner across Canada with citizens, civic governments, business and community organizations striving to create the conditions for cities to serve citizens well – and citizens to serve cities well.
 Beth works for cities at every scale: she serves on the boards of her neighborhood community league (as past president), the Alberta Professional Planners Institute (as past president), and the Canadian Institute of Planners.
-She is the former general manager of the Brandon and Area Planning District (Manitoba) and general manager of the planning and development department for the Regional Municipality of Wood Buffalo (Fort McMurray, Alberta), co-founder of the Center for Human Emergence (CHE) Canada and co-designer and co-host of the global, Integral City 2.0 Online Conference 2012.
-At every scale of the system, Beth creates environments that allow people to focus and integrate their decision making by being wise, purposeful and calm amid competing demands.
-Beth is blogging her book in progress, Nest City: The Human Drive to Thrive in Cities, at http://populus.ca/plan/blog/, from Edmonton, Canada.
+Beth’s book, Nest City: The Human Drive to Thrive in Cities, is in publication.
+Beth lives in Edmonton, AB, Canada. http://populus.ca

 Accommodation, meals & tuition is included in the price.